Albert Luthuli

 Inspired by his Christian faith and the nonviolent methods used by Gandhi, Luthuli was praised for his dedication to nonviolent resistance against apartheid as well as his vision of a non-racial South African society.
 In 1961, Luthuli was awarded the 1960 Nobel Peace Prize for his role in leading the nonviolent anti-apartheid movement.
-Luthuli's supporters brand him as a global icon of peace similar to Gandhi and Martin Luther King Jr, the latter of which claimed to be a follower and admirer of Luthuli.
-He formed multi-racial alliances with the South African Indian Congress and the white Congress of Democrats, which drew frequent backlash from Africanists in the ANC.
-The Africanist bloc believed that Africans should not ally themselves with other races due to them being the most disadvantaged race under apartheid.
-This schism led to the creation of the Pan-Africanist Congress led by Robert Sobukwe.
+Luthuli's supporters brand him as a global icon of peace similar to Gandhi and Martin Luther King Jr, the latter of whom was a follower and admirer of Luthuli.
+He formed multi-racial alliances with the South African Indian Congress and the white Congress of Democrats, frequently drawing a backlash from Africanists in the ANC.
+The Africanist bloc believed that Africans should not ally themselves with other races, since Africans were the most disadvantaged race under apartheid.
+This schism led to the creation of the Pan-Africanist Congress.

 Early life

-Albert Luthuli was born at the Solusi Mission Station, a Seventh-day Adventist missionary station, in 1898 to John and Mtonya Luthuli (née Gumede) who had settled in the Bulawayo area of Rhodesia (now Zimbabwe).
-He was the youngest of three children and had two brothers, Alfred Nsusana and Mpangwa, who died at birth.
+Albert John Luthuli was born at the Solusi Mission Station, a Seventh-day Adventist missionary station, in 1898 to John and Mtonya Luthuli (née Gumede) who had settled in the Bulawayo area of Rhodesia (now Zimbabwe).
+He was the youngest of three children and had two brothers, Mpangwa, who died at birth, and Alfred Nsusana.
 Luthuli's father died when he was about six months old, and Luthuli had no recollection of him.
 His father's death led to him being mainly raised by his mother Mtonya, who had spent her childhood in the royal household of King Cetshwayo in Zululand.

-Before her marriage to John Luthuli, Mtonya became a Christian, lived within the precincts of the American Board Mission, where she learned how to read, and was a devoted reader of the Bible.
-After their marriage, Luthuli's father left Natal and went to Rhodesia during the Second Matabele War to serve in some capacity with the Rhodesian forces.
-When the war ended, John stayed in Rhodesia, attached to a Seventh-day Adventist mission near Bulawayo as an interpreter and evangelist.
-Mtonya and Alfred then traveled to Rhodesia to reunite with John, where Luthuli was born soon after.
+Mtonya had converted to Christianity and lived with the American Board Mission prior to her marriage to John Luthuli.
+During her stay, she learned how to read and became a dedicated reader of the Bible until her death.
+Despite being able to read, Mtonya never learned how to write.
+After their marriage, Luthuli's father left Natal and went to Rhodesia during the Second Matabele War to serve with the Rhodesian forces.
+When the war ended, John stayed in Rhodesia with a Seventh-day Adventist mission near Bulawayo and worked as an interpreter and evangelist.
+Mtonya and Alfred then travelled to Rhodesia to reunite with John, and Luthuli was born there soon after.

-Luthuli's lineage is often traced back to his paternal grandparents Ntaba ka Madunjini and Titsi Mthethwa, who were born in the early nineteenth century and were among the first converts of Aldin Grout, a missionary from the American Board of Commissioners for Foreign Missions (ABM), which was based near the Umvoti River north of Durban.
-Ntaba and Titsi were one of the many Africans that resisted incorporation into the Zulu state founded by Shaka.
-In 1860, the Umvoti community, known as the abasemakholweni (converted Christians), elected Ntaba as chief, beginning a family tradition that followed Ntaba's brother, son Martin, and grandson Albert.
+Luthuli's paternal grandparents, Ntaba ka Madunjini and Titsi Mthethwa, were born in the early nineteenth century and had fought against potential annexation from Shaka's Zulu Kingdom.
+They were also among the first converts of Aldin Grout, a missionary from the American Board of Commissioners for Foreign Missions (ABM), which was based near the Umvoti River north of Durban.
+The abasemakholweni, a converted Christian community within the Umvoti Mission Station, elected Ntaba as their chief in 1860.
+This marked the start of a family tradition, as Ntaba's brother, son Martin, and grandson Albert were also subsequently elected as chiefs.